Discover Dartmoor’s Rainforests

 Dartmoor is blessed with a range of fabulous habitats, of which its temperate rainforests are the most biodiverse and perhaps the most magical: we enter a world of trees clothed in green moss, ferns creeping along their branches, and lichens adorning their twiggy tips, home to a host of rare plants and animals.

-Each day in this series is a stand-alone event and there is no need to have attended previous ones.
-Part walk, part workshop, each of these small group events involves exploring, appreciating and learning about Dartmoor’s temperate rainforests.
-Each also showcases a particular aspect of our rainforests, giving the opportunity to learn in a little more depth – just enough to enhance not detract from the pleasure of visiting these wonderful woodlands.
+Geri loves to lead small group events involves exploring, appreciating and learning about Dartmoor’s temperate rainforests.
+Here are some examples, each showcasing a particular aspect of our rainforests, giving the opportunity to learn in a little more depth – just enough to enhance not detract from the pleasure of visiting these wonderful woodlands.

 “The walk was affordable and fascinating which made it very good value as I learned a great deal…I am recommending your guided walks to my friends, I'm still talking about it!”